-If you have any concerns about going to the dentist while pregnant, you can always contact our office to find out more.
+If you have any concerns about going to the dentist while pregnant, you can always contact our office on 65836111 to find out more.

 In short, yes, it is completely safe to go to the dentist while pregnant.

-Many of the procedures common with dental checkups, dental surgeries, and more are completely safe for expectant mothers, so there’s no need to forgo regular dental visits.
+Many of the procedures common with dental checkups, dental surgeries, and more are completely safe for expectant mothers.
+There is no need to forgo regular dental visits.
 Also, it’s very safe to undergo various common dental procedures.

 Can I Go for a Dental Checkup While Pregnant?

 Getting a dental checkup while pregnant is completely safe, and highly suggested.

 Dental checkups and cleanings are essential to enjoying good dental health.
 Sometimes those cravings common with pregnancy can lead us to eat bad foods.
 This requires getting a regular cleaning will improve your chances of keeping your teeth healthy during pregnancy.

 Regular dental checkups during pregnancy help to combat some common dental issues for women when carrying a child.
 Below are some common issues that can be caught with regular checkups:

 Pregnant women are more susceptible to tooth decay.
 Many women find themselves consuming more carbohydrates during pregnancy, which is converted into sugars that are harmful to teeth.